Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/IDependencyResolver.md

 ### CanResolveAll(Type[] types)

 Determines whether all types specified can be resolved.
-Though Object) will return`null` at the array index when a type cannot be resolved, this method will actually check whether all the specified types are registered.It is still possible to call Object) , even when this method returns`false`.
+Though Object) will return`null` at the array index when a type cannot be resolved, this method will actually check whether all the specified types are registered.
+It is still possible to call Object), even when this method returns`false`.

 #### Parameters